Shuffle/Shuffle-docs/docs/troubleshooting.md

     ```

 ## Recover admin user
-You can reset your lost password in your local instance by doing the following:
+If you find yourself in a situation where you have forgotten your passowrd, You can reset your lost password in your local instance by doing the following:
 1. docker exec to get bash session into OpenSearch container `docker exec -it <container_id> bash`

 2. Dump the results of users index query into `users.log` file
    ```
-   curl -X GET "localhost:9200/users/_search?pretty" -H 'Content-Type: application/json' -d' {
+   curl -X GET "https://localhost:9200/users/_search?pretty" --insecure  -u <opensearch_user>:<opensearch_password> -H 'Content-Type: application/json' -d'
+   {
        "query": {
            "match_all": {}